canonical/charmed-etcd-operator/docs/how-to/backup-and-restore/restore-backup.md

 * download the backup file from object storage
 * stop the etcd database on all units
 * purge the current cluster data and restore the backup on all units
-* start the etcd database on all units and initialize the new cluster
+* start the etcd database on all units and initialise the new cluster
 * enable authentication

 Your backup has been restored.